sathishk1993/Devops/README.md

 Amazon EKS

 Many companies are moving to this model because they no longer need to maintain Jenkins servers while still securely deploying applications to Amazon EKS.

+Note: An IAM principal is an AWS identity that can authenticate and make requests to AWS resources.
+IAM Users, IAM Roles, and AWS services are principals, whereas IAM Groups are not because they cannot authenticate or make API calls; therefore, an IAM Group ARN cannot be used wherever AWS expects a principal (such as EKS Access Entries or trust policies).